Virtual Reality gambling

 Oculus Rift VR

-Oculus Rift is a headset which was launched earlier this year.
+Oculus Rift is a headset that was launched earlier this year.
 It came about thanks to its Kickstarter campaign which raised millions and was subsequently purchased by Facebook.

 Other VR devices